• I need help with

 BLOG

 When it comes to dismissing an employee, there are right and wrong ways to go about it.
-Get it wrong, and you could find yourself in an Employment Tribunal.
+Get it wrong, and you could find yourself in a costly and damaging employment tribunal.

-With the average award for unfair dismissal sitting at £10,812, missteps can be costly.
-It’s therefore essential that employers understand what a fair dismissal process looks like, what might constitute unfair dismissal, and what dismissals are considered automatically unfair.
+With the average award for unfair dismissal around £10,812, missteps can be costly.
+It’s essential you understand what a fair process looks like, what might constitute unfair dismissal, and what dismissals are automatically unfair.
+And our expert team of UK employment law specialists is here to guide you through the right process.

 What is a fair dismissal?